-However it would be a significant mistake to think that the main tasks have already been addressed by the ACCC and there could be some relaxation of access rules.
-It is becoming apparent that as technology develops new bottlenecks will emerge and not necessarily restricted to that technology.
-For example the whole range of issues related to the convergence of broadcasting, datacasting and telecommunications remains open, as does the use of, and access to, customer information.
+However, it would be a significant mistake to think that the main tasks have already been addressed by the ACCC and there could be some relaxation of access rules.
+It is becoming apparent that as technology develops, new bottlenecks will emerge and not necessarily restricted to that technology.
+For example, the whole range of issues related to the convergence of broadcasting, datacasting and telecommunications remains open, as does the question of access to and continued operation of Internet peering cartels and potentially access to satellite services.

 While the access features of the legislation have been quite effective, the legislation does not fully address of transparency of decision making and the management of industry information.
 These restrictions on information flows can have significant impacts on the ability of new entrants to compete effectively and fairly.
-For example, the legislation envisages a wide range of negotiated outcomes in instances where there is a clear imbalance of negotiating power and appears to rely on market mechanisms where there is no effective market place and wide information asymmetry.
+For example, the legislation envisages a wide range of negotiated outcomes in instances where there is a clear imbalance of negotiating power and appears to rely on market mechanisms where there is no effective market place and wide information asymmetry - i.e. the incumbent is in possession of all relevant commercial and operational information by dint of its market position (including the conduct of all other commercial disputes and negotiations), versus an information-poor competitor.